astriiddev/Ami-Sampler-VST/README.md

 # Things to add, bugs to fix
 The two most features that I still need to add are sample presets (hence the samples included externally in the repo) and BLEP synthesis for a more accurate recreation of the Amiga's sound.
 These are both a bit far out and may take some time to implement.

-The two bugs I'm currently aware of is the mouse cursor not changing to the Amiga cursor sometimes, and the mouse-wheel coordinates being completely off in Ableton if "Auto-Scale Plugin Window" is disabled for high DPI screens.
-Sometimes these incorrect coordinates read as a negative coordinate and completely crash Ableton.
-It is recommended that you leave "Auto-Scale Plugin Window" enabled if you are using Ableton and have a high DPI screen.
+The main bug that I'm currently aware of is the mouse cursor not changing to the Amiga cursor sometimes.
+This seems to only be present in Ableton when the playhead is moving.
+(Previous versions had a bug with Auto-Scale PLugin Window in Ableton.
+This has since been fixed in the current JUCE version)

 Ami Sampler has been tested and working on the following.